 The electric utility shall estimate the portion and amount of costs and revenues of proposed regional transmission upgrades that would be allocated to the electric utility over the implementation period.

-The electric utility shall estimate the amount of revenue requirement of regional transmission assets that would be allocated based on load to the electric utility .
+The electric utility shall estimate the amount of revenue requirement of regional transmission assets that would be allocated under the respective ISO/RTO tariff based on load to the electric utility .

-The electric utility shall provide a report for consideration pursuant to 20 CSR 4240-21.035(1)(D) that identifies the physical transmission upgrades needed to interconnect generation, facilitate power purchases and sales, and otherwise maintain a viable, reliable, and/or resilient transmission network, including:
+The electric utility shall provide an analysis for consideration pursuant to 20 CSR 4240-21.035(1)(D) that identifies the physical transmission upgrades needed to interconnect generation, facilitate power purchases and sales, and otherwise maintain a viable, reliable, and/or resilient transmission network, including:

 A list of the transmission upgrades needed to physically interconnect a generation source within the appropriate RTO/ISO footprint;